 If you’re moving belongings to a second home in France

 If you are moving belongings to a second residence in France (i.e., where you spend less than 180 days in the year), you are potentially liable for import tax and duties on goods over the value of Euros 430.
 Check with your mover on this one to see how they can help minimise costs.
 You’ll need a detailed inventory as for bringing belongings for a permanent home (above).

-ClickMoves say that they rarely have issues as they do so many moves to France from the UK and they know exactly what is required.
-They advise that some of their clients have sent building products to France from the UK and clearly these cannot be classified as household goods or personal effects, and there is tax, duty and TVA liable on these goods.
+Taking building products to France from the UK?
+These cannot be classified as household goods or personal effects, and there is tax, duty and TVA liable on these goods.

 So, if you’re moving belongings from UK to France, get the paperwork right for a stress free move…

 You’ll find details on the French customs site: https://www.douane.gouv.fr/french-customs-information-available-english